+Q18 Availability of resources,

 What are your organization's most significant challenges in providing effective services?

-Availability of resources,

 Overlapping services/lack of coordination,

+Other (please specify):

 No specifically in our mission

 How can the city better support your organization's efforts to address the needs of residents?